Skip to content

 TL;DR for getting started as soon as possible

 Add your projects to FuckingNode's project list.
-This is done manually with the fuckingnode manager add <path> (or fkadd <path>) command. <path> can be any file path, or --self to use the CWD.
+This is done manually with the fuckingnode add <path> (or fkadd <path>) command. <path> can be any file path, or empty to use the CWD.

 # relative